|Update Mar 02, 2020 10:03 PST, Las Vegas|

 Drummer for Las Vegas original indie rock trio Dead Money.
 Their sound is often described as ska without a horn section, and they're not averse to playing a country standard from time to time.
 DM bassist Jordan Kiermeier describes Jonah's playing style as "lead drums."
 While not wowing people with arm windmills and endurance onstage, Shulman is a mild-mannered university professor, teaching courses on Artificial Intelligence and Multicultural Mathematics.

-At a relatively young age, Anderson aka Sojourner has become a highly experienced player on the local Las Vegas music scene.
+At a relatively young age, Sojourner has become a highly experienced player on the local Las Vegas music scene.
 An accomplished DJ and event promoter, he can spin in a variety of styles at a professional level.
 Anderson is also a seasoned street performer, has sat in with countless bands spanning many genres, and often plays two or more shows per day.
 Sax, flute and ocarina are all part of Anderson's woodwind arsenal, but they are also known to perform with a menagerie of uniquely hand made PVC woodwind instruments spanning low to high registers.
-Justin also plays vocoder and synthesizer at DJDS shows.
+A multi-instrumentalist, Justin also plays vocoder, synthesizer, a Roland Aerophone and electric ukulele with DJ Dad Shirt.

-Guitarists Brent Paul and Kaimu Dew have been regular, repeat guests with the group onstage, delving into swirling, effect-laden psychedelic soundscapes, with influences ranging from surf rock to funk to Johnny Marr and beyond.
+Guitarists Woz Supposedly and Kaimu Dew have been regular, repeat guests with the group onstage, delving into swirling, effect-laden psychedelic soundscapes.